AudriusAnusauskas/flickr-app/README.md

  ```

  ### `Loader` component
- This component contains animated spinnig wheel, which is displayed when the pgoto gallery is loading.
+ This component contains animated spinnig wheel, which is displayed when the photo gallery is loading.

  ### `Photo` component
  This component displays each photo item as a card in a gallery grid.
 It displays the info of each photo on a darker overlay background when hovered.
 The info it   displays contains the title and the author of the photo.
  It is worth to mention that the initial API call to get the list of photos only contains one of the required parameters - the title.
 The additional info abut the author of the photo is obtained by additional API call using `getInfo` method by the id of the photo.
- The function of getting the photos and info about them is `getPhotos` and it is written in the `photo.service`
+ The function of getting the photos and info about them is `getPhotos` and it is written in the `photo.service`.\
- `Photo` component also includes the possibility for the used to Favourite/Unfavourite the photo.
+ `Photo` component also includes the possibility for a user to Favourite/Unfavourite the photo.
 The Favourited photos are stored in browser's local storage, this way the state of Favourited photo is not lost when reloading the page.
 This functionality is implemented this way:

  ```
  const handleFavoriteClick = () => {